-Modern historiography, torn between the usefulness of the concept of toleration, and its reluctance to apply it to the Roman world, has come up with a variety of euphemisms and nuances to refer to this situation of non-interference, including "toleration of fact", "toleration by default", " intuitive, factual toleration", "indifferent, tolerant pluralism", "forbearance" and "pragmatic toleration"(see Marcos 2016 for a survey of this).
+Modern historiography, torn between the usefulness of the concept of toleration, and its reluctance to apply it to the Roman world, has devised a variety of euphemisms and nuances with which to refer to this situation of non-interference, including ‘toleration of fact’, ‘toleration by default’, ‘intuitive, factual toleration’, ‘indifferent, tolerant pluralism’, ‘forbearance’ and ‘pragmatic toleration’(see Marcos 2016 for a survey of such terms).

 Indeed, if one reviews the vast literature on toleration, one comes to the conclusion that the concept could not be more ambiguous (Forst 2013).
-I believe that, for the Roman Empire, whose religious landscape was different from that of the Republic, it is possible to speak of "toleration" without running a dramatic risk.
+I believe that, for the Roman Empire, whose religious landscape was different from that of the Republic, it is possible to speak of ‘toleration’ without running a dramatic risk.
 The rise of Christianity made it possible to fulfil its basic components. (a) Firstly, there was the possibility of choosing a religious option other than the Roman religion.
 Conversion to Christianity implied a radical abandonment of the traditional religious system, and a will to fight and exterminate it.
-Given its rapid spread and influence among the social elites, Christianity had the potential to bring about a profound religious change, which was perceived as a threat to public religion. (b) Secondly, there was the objection component, i.e. an authority that disapproves of and has the capacity to interfere with these religious practices; if this presupposition did not exist, one would have to speak of indifference (King 1976).
-The anti-Christian climate in the second and third centuries, echoed in the apologetic literature, together with a lack of homogeneous guidelines in the Empire on how to act towards Christianity, placed Christians in a situation of legal insecurity and dependence on imperial will. (c) Thirdly, there was an authority with the freedom of action to act against Christians, and the capacity to prohibit their practices through repressive measures. (d) There was yet another component of the concept of toleration existing in the Roman Empire: the authorities’ willingness to be patient and permissive towards a religious group they disapproved of.
-Forst (2013, 27) calls this the permission conception, a form of vertical toleration, according to which the authority grants permission to the tolerated group to live according to its beliefs, on the condition that the group accept this dominant position of the authority, which can set limits on or revoke the acceptance it graciously grants.
+Given its rapid spread and influence among the social elites, Christianity had the potential to bring about a profound religious change, which was perceived as a threat to public religion. (b) Secondly, there was the objection component, i.e., an authority that disapproves of and has the capacity to interfere with these religious practices; if this condition did not exist, one would have to speak of indifference (King 1976).
+Together with a lack of homogeneous guidelines in the Empire on how to act towards Christianity, the anti-Christian climate in the second and third centuries, which was echoed in the apologetic literature, placed Christians in a situation of legal insecurity and dependence on imperial will. (c) Thirdly, there was an authority with the freedom of action to act against Christians, and the capacity to prohibit their practices through repressive measures. (d) Fourthly, there was yet another component of the concept of toleration existing in the Roman Empire: the authorities’ willingness to be patient and permissive towards a religious group they disapproved of.
+Forst (2013, 27) calls this the permission conception, a form of vertical toleration according to which the authority grants permission to the tolerated group to live according to its beliefs, on the condition that the group accept this dominant position of the authority, which can set limits on or revoke the acceptance it graciously grants.
 This permission conception constitutes the foundation of political toleration.
 It is given for pragmatic reasons, is the least costly of all possible alternatives, and facilitates coexistence and civil peace.
-The permission conception is the form of toleration that the state practised towards Christians during the Roman Empire, and that which will be dealt with in this paper.
+The permission conception is the form of toleration that the state practised towards Christians in the Roman Empire, and that which will be dealt with in this paper.

 Elsewhere, I have systematically studied arguments for toleration in Christian apologetic literature (Marcos 2012).
-Here I propose to analyse the political discourse of toleration, which shares many arguments from apologetics, by studying the reasons that emperors advanced in the "edicts of toleration" to justify the end of persecutions.
+Here, I propose to analyse the political discourse of toleration, which shares many arguments with apologetics, by studying the reasons that emperors advanced in the ‘edicts of toleration’ to justify the end of persecutions.
 The texts I am going to consider have already been extensively studied, and here I will not touch upon the most explored and debated aspects of them, such as their typology (edicts, letters, rescripts, verbal pronouncements), the identity of their inspirers, the motivations that led to their issuance, their legal content, or their effectiveness.
-Rather, what interests me are the legislator's reasons, their rationales, expressed through the rhetoric of the imperial constitutions.
+Rather, what interests me are the legislator's reasons, their rationales, which were expressed through the rhetoric of the imperial constitutions.